 Identity Expression through Clothes

 Indigenous textile work is essential for expressing affiliation and self.
-One village can be distinguished from another by its traditional clothing, which is woven with local motifs, reflecting the diversity of indigenous cultures.
+A village’s traditional attire, woven with regional motifs that represent the diversity of indigenous cultures, can be used to identify it from another.
 These textiles also convey a person’s sense of self by reflecting their background, social standing, and experiences.

 Textile art’s role in cultural heritage preservation

-Threats and Resilience in the Impact of Colonisation
+Threats and Resilience in the Impact of Colonization

-Indigenous textile art was seriously threatened by colonization because it interfered with traditional ways of living and stifled cultural expression.
-But despite all difficulties, indigenous groups have exhibited incredible resiliency in preserving their textile traditions.
+Because colonization interfered with traditional ways of life and stifled cultural expression, indigenous textile art was seriously threatened.
+But despite all difficulties, indigenous groups have exhibited incredible resilience in preserving their textile traditions.
 Indigenous artists of today frequently weave tales of survival, resistance, and adaptation while drawing inspiration from colonial cultures.

 Fair Trade and Artisan Cooperatives for the Empowerment of Indigenous Artists

-Indigenous artists are greatly benefited by fair trade practices and artisan cooperatives.
+Fair-trade methods and artisan cooperatives are very beneficial to indigenous artists.
 These programs support the survival of traditional crafts and the economic sustainability of indigenous people by assuring equitable recompense.

 Indigenous textile art today: a conversation between tradition and innovation